-Take notes in class.
+During Instruction or Activities Take notes in class.
 The physical act of writing will help you remember the important points.

-Look for opportunities to "do" things in your classes - like science experiments, writing, using math-related objects, working with materials, and so on.

-- When reading, highlight the key ideas and then write a summary of them.
-Engaging your hands in the reading process will help you remember what you've read. - Use real objects to help you learn.
-For example, if you're studying levers in physics, find a simple one and try using it in different ways.
+Look for opportunities to "do" things in your classes - like science experiments, writing, using math-related objects working with materials, and so on.
+Working on Assignments or Independent Tasks When reading, highlight the key ideas and then write a summary of them.
+Engaging your hands in the reading process will help you remember what you've read.
+Use real objects to help you learn.
+For example, if you're studying levers in physics, find a simple one and try using in different ways.
 For geography, use a globe or map to aid in studying.

-- Keep your desk clear of distracting objects.
-Your tactile sense should be focused on what you are learning, not unrelated things. - Don't forget to review notes from labs and activities that involved tactile learning.
+Preparing for Tests or Presentations Keep your desk clear of distracting objects.
+Your tactile sense should be focused on what you are learning, not unrelated things.
+Don't forget to review notes from labs and activities that involved tactile learning.
 Try to remember what it was like to use your hands and what you felt with your sense of touch in those activities.